 The symptoms described of Stendhal Syndrome are all indicators of someone experiencing a severe panic attack.
 While it’s possible that Stendhal may have been experiencing anxiety or a panic attack at the time of viewing that was unrelated to the art itself, since that time, many people have reported experiencing a similar phenomenon when being exposed to artistic or historical objects.

-Studies have shown that people have met the criteria of panic and hallucinations or paranoia without a history of these kinds of symptoms following their trips to witness culturally significant artistic places and thing.
-One study discussed a case of Brazilian neurosurgeon, Amâncio’s, stating that a Russian novelist he was treating was reporting symptoms of Stendhal Syndrome.
-In addition to this, the same study wrote about a 72-year-old man who experienced paranoid psychosis following a trip to Florence, Italy’s Ponte Veccio Bridge.
-Following this experience, this man was said to experience disorientation and “florid persecutory ideation”, or believing that there were being surveilling him, bugging his room, and believing that those working for the airlines were trying to harm him.
+Studies have shown that people have experienced panic, hallucinations and paranoia without a history of these kinds of symptoms following their trips to witness culturally significant artistic places and things.
+One study discussed a case in which a Russian novelist was reporting symptoms of Stendhal syndrome.
+In addition to this, the same study wrote about a 72-year-old man who experienced paranoid psychosis following a trip to Florence, Italy’s Ponte Veccio bridge.
+Following this experience, this man was said to experience disorientation and “florid persecutory ideation,” or believing that there were people being surveilling him, bugging his room, and believing that those working for the airlines were trying to harm him.

-So, are you among some of the rare few that have experienced these unexpected symptoms?
-While very rare and highly unlikely, if you have experienced a sense of overwhelm or even paranoia or hallucinations after viewing beautiful and inspiring works of art and history, a mental health professional could help you to work through what happened and understand what can be done to improve your mental health.
+So, are you among some of the rare few that have experienced these symptoms?
+While very rare and highly unlikely, if you have experienced dizziness, paranoia or hallucinations after viewing beautiful and inspiring works of art and history, a professional therapist may help you work through what happened and understand what can be done to improve your mental health.